+Summary:

+No RAN2 input on TR 38.875 skeleton is identified, for now.

 2.6 Organization of the RAN2 work during the study phase

 If RAN2 identifies need to update the skeleton or provide other text input already from RAN2#111-e, it should be possible to send LS to RAN1 e.g. containing RAN2 changes on the skeleton, if needed.
 This can be evaluated once the discussion has progressed.